MikeBakinovski/DevOps_Fundamentals/07 Conditions and Cases/README.md

+## 07 Conditions and Cases
+#### Task 1
-1. Develop a script that prints information about the current month.
+Develop a script that prints information about the current month.
 The script should print the number of days of the current month.
 Expected output:

 [devops@localhost ~]$ cat month-days.sh